 Mark's Experience at Mount Taal

-It's necessary to take a boat across Lake Taal to reach the island and be within grasping distance of the world's smallest active volcano.
+Most people climb Mount Taal by climbing the Volcano Island part of this volcanic system.
+One must take a boat across Lake Taal to reach the island and the world's smallest active volcano.

 As soon as the light breeze from the ride was over, the hot, humid air immediately penetrated; it's the type of thick, drenching mugginess you can feel before your body even starts to sweat.